 There’s one main physical quality you need to keep an eye out for: the suds.

-You want a car soap that foams up like crazy, since this foaming action seperates the dirt from the surface of the paint without scrubbing.
+You want a car soap that foams up like crazy, since this foaming action separates the dirt from the surface of the paint without scrubbing too hard.
+For some stuff, like bird droppings, you’re going to have to get at it anyways but for dust and road dirt it’s a serious help.

 Less scrubbing means less possible damage to your vehicle’s surface and no one wants scratches.